Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

 ### How to install Addon:
 1. Download the zip ([releases](https://github.com/kirpal/keyboard-layout-editor-for-blender/releases))
 2. Open Blender
-3. Go to *File > User Preferences* (`Ctrl + Alt + U`)
+3. Go to *Edit > Preferences*
-4. Select the "Add-ons" tab.
+4. Select the "Add-ons" tab on the left.
-5. Click `Install from File...` at the bottom of the panel
+5. Click `Install...` in the top right corner
-6. Select the zip archive that you downloaded and click `Install from File…` at the top right
+6. Select the zip archive that you downloaded and click `Install Add-on`
 7. Check the checkbox next to `Import-Export: Import: KLE Raw JSON format (.json)`
-8. Click `Save User Settings` and close the preferences window
+8. Cose the preferences window.
+It should auto-save, but you may have to save preferences manually if auto-save is off.
 9. Now the addon is ready to use

 ### How to use Addon:
 1. Open Blender
 2. Go to *File > Import > KLE Raw Data (.json)*
-3. Select the “keyboard-layout.json” that you downloaded from [Keyboard Layout Editor](http://keyboard-layout-editor.com) and click `Import KLE Raw JSON` at the top right
+3. Select the json file that you downloaded from [Keyboard Layout Editor](http://keyboard-layout-editor.com) and click `Import KLE Raw JSON`
 4. All Done!

 ### How to add LEDs: